$211,476Average Value$170Average Price per Sq Ft53Homes For Sale

 Skiatook sits on the border of Tulsa and Osage counties, earning it the title “Gateway to the Osage.”
-Surrounded by rolling hills, prairie grass and Oklahoma ranch land, the city merges the intimacy of small-town living with access to greater Tulsa, 20 miles south.
+Surrounded by rolling hills, prairie grass and Oklahoma ranch land, the neighborhood merges the intimacy of small-town living with access to greater Tulsa, 20 miles south.
 But the primary draw is Skiatook Lake, a 10,000-acre marvel boasting 160 miles of shoreline.
 “The lake is the big thing in Skiatook,” says Sharie Moore, Realtor with Keller Williams Premier.
 “And it’s a small town—just the one street.”
 That may not be the case for long, as town officials actively promote economic development.
 Proximity to two major highways and steady population growth combine to make Skiatook an appealing destination.

 Skiatook Lake life